 Help Desk employees are an active part of integrating technology across campus.
-They handle everything involved with the repair and maintenance of the computers including reimaging, diagnosing, and fixing software and hardware issues as well as ordering parts.
+These students handle everything involved with the repair and maintenance of the computers including re-imaging, diagnosing, and fixing software and hardware issues as well as ordering parts.
 Employees also work with the six wireless printers stationed around the school as well as the wireless projectors located in every classroom.
-New to the 2015-2016 year is a program assigning every Helpdesk employee to a specific department to answer any technology-related questions and ease the transition to the new computers.

-We are excited to introduce our new DREAMS space, an innovation and fabrication lab generously funded by our PTC.
+We are excited to introduce our new DREAMS space, generously funded by our PTC.
 DREAMS (Design, Research, Engineering, Art, Math, Science) is an acronym encompassing skills we look to develop in our students.
 Witnessing students’ ideas materialize through practical applications of engineering, art, math and science concepts is the goal of DREAMS.

 Since most traditional STEM (Science-Technology-Engineering-Math) programs include technology as a primary component, why is technology (the T) NOT part of our acronym?
 As a 1:1 school, technology is already a vital part of everything we teach--its inclusion is understood and expected.
 DREAMS goes beyond a typical STEM program, preparing our students for the real world by integrating learning throughout the curriculum, and the spaces incorporate the use of technology in the design and creation process.

-DREAMS includes two labs.
-The fabrication lab, used daily by our Engineering and Chemistry Honors classes, has industrial workbenches and stools.
+DREAMS currently includes three labs.
+The fabrication lab has industrial workbenches and stools.
 Additional benches hold power tools and 3D printers.
 The lab also has a computer-operated router, hand tools and fabrication supplies.
 The innovation space has collaborative workspace options that include café and standard height tables, modular seating and counter space with stools.
 Collaboration is made simple with an abundance of white boards and writable surfaces.
 The broadcasting lab is home to our weekly TV production, Cougar Cast.
 It has many of the components of a TV productions studio: anchor desk (designed and built by students), a green screen wall, modular seating for interviews, and state-of-the-art equipment and cameras.
 In the summer of 2019, we are scheduled to complete the renovation of the last DREAMS space--the Design lab.
 It will be the home for digital graphics and animation courses.